Barry's outer bands begin lashing southeastern Louisiana

 Barry could have winds of about 75 mph (120 kph), just barely over the 74 mph threshold for a hurricane, when it comes ashore, making it a Category 1 storm, forecasters said.

-As of late Thursday, Barry was about 85 miles (137 kilometres) south of the mouth of the Mississippi, with winds around 50 mph (80 kph).
+As of early Friday, Barry was about 80 miles (130 kilometres) south of the mouth of the Mississippi, with winds around 50 mph (80 kph).

 Louisiana's low-lying southeastern tip was expected to take the first hit, and many had heeded evacuation orders affecting 10,000 people in Plaquemines Parish, leaving communities largely empty by Thursday afternoon.